vancluever/z2d/README.md

  * Composition:
    - Single pixel sources and linear, radial, and conic gradients supported.
      Access to lower-level compositor primitives is supplied to allow for manipulation of surfaces outside of higher-level drawing operations.
+28 compositor operators supported across the set of Porter-Duff and PDF blend modes.
  * Pixel formats:
    - RGBA, RGB, and alpha-only in 8, 4, 2, and 1-bit formats.
  * Color spaces:
    - Linear, sRGB, and HSL currently supported for specifying high-level color.
-     Interpolation supported in certain color spaces (conversion and interpolation always done in linear space).
+     Interpolation supported in all color spaces.
 More color spaces are planed.
  * Exporting:
    - Rudimentary PNG export supported; alpha-channel formats export to greyscale.
+   - Support for explicitly specifying output RGB profile to assist with proper color management.

 The current plan is to work towards writing a reasonably feature-complete SVG renderer, with the ability to utilize the same primitives to perform other